connexcs/docs/docs/customer-portal/cp-dashboard.md

 ## Top of Page Functions
 ![alt text][cp-dash]

-**Checklist** Quick view of outstanding Alerts on the account which should be addressed.
+**Checklist** Quick view of outstanding Alerts on the account which need to be addressed.
 Upon initial setup, there will be Alerts to verify email and mobile for the account, as well as reminder to create your customers, setup carriers, and so on.

 **Time Zone** Click on the Date/Time box to select the Time Zone for your site.